You can enable Androids screen reader from the Linux command line

 Android app project.
 That turned out to be surprisingly easy, using mitmproxy.
 This article covers the

-proxy installation and usage by wget
+proxy installation and usage by wget and within the source

 code of an Android app.